 Occupational health doctors face situations unique to their specialty due to the need to balance their ethical duty to patients against the expectations of employers.
 This can unfortunately lead to complaints.

-A recent review of our files found we opened over 100 advisory files for occupational health members in five years.
-While these files did not include claims, they did cover a range of medico-legal processes such as patient complaints, GMC investigations, disciplinary processes, criminal investigations and coroner’s inquests.
+A review of our files found we opened over 100 advisory files for occupational health members in five years.
+While these files did not include claims, they did cover a range of medico-legal processes such as patient complaints, GMC investigations, disciplinary processes, criminal investigations and coroners' inquests.

 Common scenarios seen in complaints about disclosure of patient information to third parties included the following:

-- The patient alleging that the information contained within the disclosure was incorrect and should have been verified with them prior to disclosure.
+- the patient alleging that the information contained within the disclosure was incorrect and should have been verified with them before disclosure

-If the patient asks for information in the report to be changed then the same principle applies as those used when a patient asks for their medical records to be changed.
-Factual inaccuracies can be corrected but do not amend or omit information so that the report becomes false or misleading.
+If the patient asks for information in the report to be changed, the same principle applies as when a patient asks for their medical records to be changed.
+Factual inaccuracies can be corrected, but do not change or leave out information so that the report becomes false or misleading.

-This guidance was correct at publication 28/11/2019.
-It is intended as general guidance for members only.
+This page was correct at publication on 13/01/2021.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.